-A homemade easy and healthy Pumpkin Pie Recipe for the holiday season! it is so creamy, smooth, and delicious You won’t believe it is Paleo, gluten free, dairy free and low carb.
+this is An easy, homemade and healthy Pumpkin Pie Recipe for the holiday season! it is so creamy, smooth, and delicious You won’t believe it is Paleo, gluten-free, dairy-free, and low carb.

 This is my first Thanksgiving and Christmas in the Blogging World!
-(I launched Shuangy’s Kitchensink Blog the end of 2018).
-Quite a milestone for me!
+(I launched Shuangy’s Kitchen Sink Blog at the end of 2018).
+This is quite a milestone for me!

-I’ve been meaning to share this healthy and delicious pumpkin recipe for so long.
-Finally, with the holiday season right around the corner, this pie recipe is here!
+I’ve been meaning to share this healthy and delicious pumpkin recipe for so long and finally, with the holiday season right around the corner, this pie recipe is here!